ktgreen/milestone-project-2/README.md

 After general spellcheck and housekeeping within GitPod, my initial tests for the webpage were using [Mozilla Firefox](https://www.mozilla.org/en-GB/firefox/new/), a common browser with facilities to also view the webpage in mobile resolutions using the developer tools

-#### Testing

-#### User Stories
+I extensively tested the card game using Mozilla Firefox and also tested in Google Chrome and Safari.

 ## Deployment

 #### GitHub Pages

-I followed the instructions on how to deploy to [GitHub Pages](https://pages.github.com/) from my GitHub account, which is where my website is currently deployed: [https://ktgreen.github.io/citizen-eyewear/](https://ktgreen.github.io/citizen-eyewear/)
+I followed the instructions on how to deploy to [GitHub Pages](https://pages.github.com/) from my GitHub account, which is where my website is currently deployed: [https://8000-red-kite-p8dwypqr.ws-eu03.gitpod.io/](https://8000-red-kite-p8dwypqr.ws-eu03.gitpod.io/index.html)

 After navigating to my repository, I clicked 'Settings' and then scrolled down until I found the settings for GitHub Pages.
 After choosing a source (I chose 'master') within this setting, it then deploys the page with the changes that have been pushed in Git to it's own page.